rajkumarpal07/myspiders/README.md

 # myspiders
-A few of the scrapy spiders I wrote for testing purposes.
+A few spiders I wrote in the past ....!